What You Need to Know about Heat Stroke and Summer Running

-Most people already know that running a given pace is more difficult when it’s hot out—and especially when it’s humid and hot—but this is more of a nuisance than a risk.
+Most people already know that running a given pace in training is more difficult when it’s hot out—and especially when it’s humid and hot—but this is more of a nuisance than a risk.

 So, what is heat illness, when are runners at the greatest risk, and how can you avoid it?

 Research reviewed by the American College of Sports Medicine shows that intense exercise (like running) causes up to a twenty-fold increase in the body’s heat production.
 Most of this comes from the energy your muscles burn to keep you moving forward.

 To prevent overheating, you need to get rid of this heat.
 The most convenient ways to do so are by directly radiating heat off your skin, or by sweating.